 - 4 Things to Know about Management of Change in Aviation SMS

 - Relationship Between Management of Change, SA Process, and SRM Process

 Why Do We Need Procedures for Change Management?

 According to FAA documentation regarding Management of Change:

 "A change management process should identify changes within the organization which may affect established processes, procedures, products, and services.
 Prior to implementing changes, a change management process should describe the arrangements to ensure safety performance.
 The result of this process is the reduction in the safety risks resulting from changes in the provision of products or services by the organization.
 Change management should consider the criticality of the system and activities, the stability of the system and operational environment and past performance of the system."

 Many safety managers are overworked.
 They are bustling from one fire to the next.
 These fires may include:

 - Maintaining proper documentation of routine risk management processes;

-- Promoting the safety program through surveys and newsletters;
+- Promoting the aviation SMS through surveys and newsletters;

 - Conducting and documenting safety meetings; and